ajbraus/wdi-homework/partials.md

 #Partials!

- There are many occasions where a developer may be using the same code in multiple locations throughout an application.
-While not always avoidable, it is important to keep your code D.R.Y (Don't Repeat Yourself) while building and application.
-Rails provides developers with a nifty concept called 'Partials'.
+ There are many occasions where a developer may be using the same snippet of html over and over again in their views.
+While not always avoidable, it is important to keep your code D.R.Y (Don't Repeat Yourself) while building an application.
+Rails provides developers with a nifty concept called 'Partials' to make sub-templates to dry up the views.

- Simply put, partials allow users to store code that will be reused into a separate file and then call upon that file in different parts of the application.
+ Simply put, partials allow users to create sub-templates or sub-views in a separate file that you can load into different parts of the application.

- A common example of using a 'partials' is when reusing an input field for a blog.
+ A common example of using a 'partials' is making a partial for the form section of the new and edit templates.

- Let's say that you have an new input field for a blog:

  **new.html.erb**
  ```